chouseknecht/elk-stack-container/README.md

 ### Access the Kibana web server

-Once you have the ELK stack up running, you can access the Kibana server on port 5601 of your Docker Engine host.
+Once you have the ELK stack running, you can access the Kibana server on port 5601 of your Docker Engine host.
 If you're running
-Docker Machine, then you should be able to do the following from a terminal session, replacing the word *default* with the name of your Docker Machine instance:
+Docker Machine, you should be able to do the following from a terminal session, replacing the word *default* with the name of your Docker Machine instance:

 ```